 Handling a balanced blogging campaign can be a lot of fun.
 It can also be very frustrating.

-In this post I will try to give you inspiration with new and fresh approaches to have fun while working on it.
+In this post I will try to inspire you to come up with new and fresh approaches to have fun while working on it.

-Managing a good blogging campaign can at times be hard when you need to come up with ideas to market your company.
-When done correctly, a well managed blogging campaign captures the target market’s attention.
+Getting the blogging campaign right can sometimes be difficult when you need to come up with ideas to market your company.
+A well managed blogging campaign captures the audience’s attention.
 You need to keep the target markets interested in the story, and they will continue to read if done right.

-The project you are thinking of setting out to a blogging manager can be time consuming and difficult to learn, but it can be well worth the time and resources usedPutting the work out to a blogging manager can certainly pay off, but it is still important that there are available resources that can handle this in a proper way on the part of the company.
-If you already have limited resources, the project will almost guaranteed not get enough attention and dedication from company staff without adequate resources to handling the blogging.
-The blogging manager knows that these things require a lot of attention and are knowledge-intensive, so they have dedicated the resources needed to handle the project in a professional way.
-It has always been clear to me that it is you who know your service and your market best, so if you have the resources needed, it is definitely the best thing to do it yourself.
+The project you are thinking of setting out to a blogging manager can be time consuming and difficult to learn, but it can be well worth the time spent and resources usedPutting the work out to a blogging manager can certainly pay off, but it is still important that there are available resources that can handle this in a proper way on the part of the inhouse staff.
+If you already have limited resources, the project will almost guaranteed not get enough attention and dedication from in-house staff without adequate resources dedicated to handling the project.
+The blogging manager knows that these things are time-consuming and are knowledge-intensive, so they have put the resources needed to handle the project properly and professionally.
+I have always been of the opinion that it is you who know your service and your market best, so if you have the resources needed, it is definitely the best thing to do it yourself.
 This is something that must be carefully considered before making a decision on how to proceed with blogging.

-Good blogging toolsThere are some things you need to be aware of when using a blogging manager – whether this is handled by local staff in Austria, or centrally at the headquarter.
+Good blogging toolsThere are some things you need to be aware of when using a blogging manager – whether this is handled by your department in Denmark, or centrally at the corporate headquarter.
 Below is a handy checklist of things you need to think about, as well as the best tools you can use for either free or commercial tools where free alternatives are not available or significantly inferior to the commercial ones.

 Majestic.comMajestic SEO is the world’s largest link index.
-You can use this tool to find out everything of interest about links to your own pages and what your competitors locally in Austria are doing, or what national and international competitors are up to.
+Use this tool to find out everything of interest about links to your own pages and what your competitors locally in Denmark are doing, or what national and international competitors are up to.
 Links to your website and subpages are crucial to your search engine rankings, so this is important to keep tabs on.

 Ranks.nlRanks.nl has a bunch of professional SEO tools that I can really recommend.
 One of the tools I use most is Page Analyzer.
 With this tool, you can check keyword density on each subpage of your domain to optimize for keywords or phrases.
 If the blogging manager you are planning to use is at all professional, they probably use the tools available from ranks.nl – or similar tools extensively.